Maths can be intimidating to some but being able to make quick calculations is an essential skill for healthcare practitioners.

 (DoHaAC 2022; PSA 2019)

-One study, which examined medication errors made in an Australian pediatric hospital over a five-year period, found that medicine miscalculation played a role in 5.1% of the 3,400 recorded medication errors - 341 errors that could have possibly been prevented with better mathematic skills (Manias et al. 2018).
+One study, which examined medication errors made in an Australian pediatric hospital over a five-year period, found that medicine miscalculation was a factor in 341 or 5.1% of cases (Manias et al. 2018).

 Numeracy skills are crucial in ensuring patient safety.
 However, literature suggests that undergraduate nursing students and registered nurses alike lack competency in this area (Minty-Walker et al. 2021).